anet-be/lua-yottadb/README.md

 # Overview

-This project provides a shared library that lets the Lua language access a YottaDB database.
-Soon, it will also provide the means to invoke M routines from Lua.
+This project provides a shared library that lets the Lua language access a YottaDB database and the means to invoke M routines from within Lua.
 While this project is stand-alone, there is a closely related project called [MLua](https://github.com/anet-be/mlua) that goes in the other direction, allowing M software to invoke the Lua language.
 If you wish for both abilities, start with [MLua](https://github.com/anet-be/mlua) which is designed to incorporate lua-yottadb.

-This project was sponsored by the [Library of UAntwerpen][https://www.uantwerpen.be/en/library/].
+This project was sponsored by the [Library of UAntwerpen](https://www.uantwerpen.be/en/library/).
 These bindings were developed with reference to YottaDB's Python bindings.

 ## Intro by example